shmuelie/perfshim/README.md

 1. Check on the options that can be checked in all environments.
-2. To check the remaining options as well as work PerfShim requires some shims/pollyfills.
+2. To check the remaining options as well as work PerfShim requires some shims/polyfills.
 Check if the browser does not have them and if so download them.
 3. A second round of option verification occurs.
 4. Each script to be analyzed is downloaded using XMLHttpRequest if from the same origin, otherwise using JSONP.
-5. Unless disabled each shim/pollyfill is check against each script and the browser to see if it is needed.
+5. Unless disabled each shim/polyfill is check against each script and the browser to see if it is needed.
 If so it is downloaded.
-Shims/Pollyfills may also be forced to download using the mustShims option.
+Shims/Polyfills may also be forced to download using the mustShims option.
-6. Once all the requested shims/pollyfills have downloaded they are executed.
+6. Once all the requested shims/polyfills have downloaded they are executed.
 7. All scripts the user specified are to be executed are run using a global eval.

 ## Shim/PolyfillCredits
 * Canvas is from http://code.google.com/p/explorercanvas/ Taken March 7, 2013
-* addEventListener contains code based on both John Resig's JavaScript Nija and MDN's sample code of how to create an addEventListener Pollyfill from https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener
+* addEventListener contains code based on both John Resig's JavaScript Nija and MDN's sample code of how to create an addEventListener Polyfill from https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener
 * JSON from https://github.com/douglascrockford/JSON-js Taken March 7, 2013
 * XMLHttpRequest based on code from David Flanagan's JavaScript: The Definitive